14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 • Roppongi, the entertainment district: Nothing, just some nice restaurants and clubs.
 A single small extra point for views of Tokyo Tower.

-Now let me go deeper into all those places in Tokyo and tell you how I felt.
+Now, let me go into detail about the unmissable places in Tokyo and tell you about my experience in each one:

 Ghibli museum in Tokyo, Japan